 1. Custom uniforms

 Especially for teams of customer-facing technicians, custom uniforms can be powerful incentives that tap into each employee’s sense of pride and personal satisfaction.
-When Comcast rolled out their Pyramid of Excellence incentive program, they had no idea their employees would take to the custom uniforms more than any other rewards item in the catalog.
+When Comcast rolled out its Pyramid of Excellence incentive program, they had no idea their employees would take to the custom uniforms more than any other rewards item in the catalog.
 Here’s what their employees had to say:

-“It gives me a sense of pride, because I know I worked that much harder to earn the PoX rewards.
+“It gives me a sense of pride because I know I worked that much harder to earn the PoX rewards.
 I feel proud to wear my gear.
 My coworkers see me wearing it and can see the results of my work ethic.”

 Uniform-based rewards programs help employees develop a greater commitment to your company’s most important metrics.
 More importantly, these inner feelings of pride last throughout the entire year—not just a few days in June during the annual President’s Club trip.

-2. Pop up shops
+2. Pop-up shops

-Pop up shops are starting to become even more important for companies following an omnichannel retail strategy—and they can also be used to create memorable rewards experiences for your employees.
+Pop-up shops are starting to become even more important for companies following an omnichannel retail strategy—and they can also be used to create memorable rewards experiences for your employees.

 We recommend working a pop-up shop into an already-existing employee recognition program as a bonus surprise.
 Secure small numbers of highly valuable reward items that will only be offered during the pop-up shop, and give employees the chance to earn additional reward “points” or “coupons” leading up to the event that they can use to raffle or “purchase” these items.
 Give these bonus recognition points for small, everyday actions, and leave the bigger goals to your existing program.

-Pop-up shops work really well in tandem with team building or community-building events, so schedule one during your next company picnic or retreat.
+Pop-up shops work really well in tandem with team-building or community-building events, so schedule one during your next company picnic or retreat.
 You’ll be surprised how much appeal the “limited edition” items have, and how much employees continue to talk about the shop long after the event is over.

 3. Peer recognition